TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 ## V. Conclusion:

-Thank you all for reading my blog to this point.
-It may a little long and a hard topic as well but I would say this also an extremely cool topic with good applicable use case that can provide a lot of value.

-If you want to modify any part of the blog please feel free to click the **_Suggest Changes_** button on top of this blog.
-I will appreciate it!!!
-Many thanks.
-See you on the next other cool topics
+Thank you for reading my blog to the end.
+It’s a bit long and covers a challenging topic, but it’s an exciting one with practical applications.
+If you’d like to suggest improvements, please feel free to click **_Suggest Changes_** at the top of this blog.
+Many thanks, and I’ll see you in future posts on other cool topics!

 ## VI.
 Reference: